CASCADE-CMIP6/CMIP6-IVT-Calculation/README.md

 These can be used as a template for making other similar runs.
-One will need to modify the paths in the scripts to point to a TECA install, and modify the MCF file to point to the desire3d HighResMIP dataset.
+One will need to modify the paths in the scripts to point to a TECA install, and modify the MCF file to point to the desired HighResMIP dataset.